 "We have tons of added sugars in our food supply," says Giancoli.
 "We think that just because a product says 'organic' or 'natural,' that means it's better and healthier for us, but that's not always the case … whether [a product] has added high-fructose corn syrup or natural cane sugar, we need to be wary of both."

-Sugar isn't just hidden in processed sweets.
-It's added to bread to give it an appealing browned hue, and there's often a surprising amount added to jarred pasta sauces and cereal.
+Added sugars aren't just hidden in processed sweets.
+They're added to bread to give it an appealing browned hue, and there's often a surprising amount added to jarred pasta sauces and cereal.
 The number of carbohydrates on the nutrition label also includes naturally occurring sugars which may be a significant amount in foods such as yogurt and fruit.
 Instead, review a product's ingredients list and look for added sugars among the first two or three ingredients including sugar, maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate.
+Beginning in July 2018, grams of added sugars will be included on the Nutrition Facts Label.

 Most canned vegetables, soups and sauces have added sodium, which enhances taste and texture and acts as a preservative.
 We need some sodium, but we often consume much more than the Dietary Guidelines for Americans' recommendation of less than 2,300 milligrams a day.